SD Comic Con Tales

 Badges, We Need Those Stinking Badges

 The SD Comic Con is usually sold out in March within seconds of when tickets become available.
 Serious fans have their fingers poised over their respective keyboards at that auspicious moment in March.
 “Badges, we don’t need no stinkin’ badges” is simply not true.
-Those badges are like pure gold as people scramble for entry into the Con, just like the way Dorothy, the Cowardly Lion, the Scarecrow and Tin Man attempted entry into Oz.
+Those badges are like pure gold as people scramble for entry into the Con.
+It’s just like the way Dorothy, the Cowardly Lion, the Scarecrow and Tin Man attempted entry into Oz.
 All those characters had to do was provide a pair of ruby slippers.
-Anyone who at this point wants to stroll into the San Diego Convention Center in July would probably need to throw their soul in along with the slippers.
+Anyone who wants to stroll into the San Diego Convention Center in July would need to throw their soul in along with the slippers.

 Every year we have worked the Con has been exponentially better than the previous year.
 Here are some sparkling moments which I will share…